MISP/misp-rfc/misp-core-format/raw.md

 :   attachment, link, comment, text, other

 **Other**
-:   comment, text, other, size-in-bytes, counter, datetime, cpe, port
+:   comment, text, other, size-in-bytes, counter, datetime, cpe, port, float, hex

 Attributes are based on the usage within their different communities.
 Attributes can be extended on a regular basis and this reference document is updated accordingly.